cityblack/netty-game-server/README.md

 ### Prerequisites

-1. Install redis
+1. Installing redis
-2. Install mongodb
+2. Installing mongodb
 3. Using the python execute the script `static-resource/run.py` to add some data
 4. Executing game-start module App